yiisoft/error-handler/README.md

     // PHP callable that must return a `Psr\Http\Message\ResponseInterface`.
     MyHttpException::class => static fn () => new MyResponse(),
     // ...
-],
+];

 $exceptionResponder = new ExceptionResponder($exceptionMap, $responseFactory, $injector);

 // Returns the expected response, or the response associated with the thrown exception,
-//or throws an exception if it is not present in the exception map.
+// or throws an exception if it does not present in the exception map.
 $response = $exceptionResponder->process($request, $handler);
 ```

-`Yiisoft\ErrorHandler\Middleware\ExceptionResponder` must be placed before
+In the application middleware stack `Yiisoft\ErrorHandler\Middleware\ExceptionResponder` must be placed before
-`Yiisoft\ErrorHandler\Middleware\ErrorCatcher` in the middleware stack.
+`Yiisoft\ErrorHandler\Middleware\ErrorCatcher`.

 For use in the [Yii framework](http://www.yiiframework.com/),
 see [Yii guide to handling errors](https://github.com/yiisoft/docs/blob/master/guide/en/runtime/handling-errors.md).